-All of the instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value.
+All of the instruments within Financial instruments owned and Financial instruments sold, not yet purchased, are measured at fair value as required by accounting guidance.
 These financial instruments primarily represent the Company's trading positions and include both cash and derivative products.

 The fair value of over-the-counter ("OTC") financial instruments, including derivative contracts related to financial instruments and commodities, is presented in the accompanying consolidated statement of financial condition on a net-by-counterparty basis, when appropriate.
-Additionally, the Company nets the fair value of cash collateral paid or received against the fair value amounts recognized for net derivative positions executed with the same counterparty under the same master netting arrangement.
+Additionally, the Company nets the fair value of cash collateral paid or received against the fair value amounts recognized for net derivative positions executed with the same counterparty under the same master netting agreement.